bluekitchen/btstack/chipset/README.md

 ## Dialog Semiconductor

-Dialog Semiconductor offers the DA14581, a LE-only SoC, that can be programmed with an HCI firmware.
+Dialog Semiconductor offers the DA14581, an LE-only SoC that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

 We just ordered a Dev Kit and will try to implement the firmware upload to SRAM option.
 This chipset supports the Bluetooth 4.2. specification but does not seem to implement the Data Length Extension nor supports multiple concurrent roles.